MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/implement/deprecations-customer-service.md

 ## Contracts, Contract Line Items, and Contract Templates entities are deprecated

 The Contracts, Contract Line Items, and Contract Templates entities are deprecated and aren't supported as of April 1, 2022.
 They'll be removed in a future major release of Dynamics 365.
 This functionality is replaced with [entitlements](../administer/create-entitlement-define-support-terms-customer.md) in Unified Interface.
 The [web client](/power-platform/important-changes-coming#legacy-web-client-is-deprecated) will not be available after Tuesday, December 1, 2020, and you must migrate to Unified Interface by this date.
 We recommend that you migrate your contracts to entitlements at the earliest to avoid any loss in functionality.
-For information on the migration strategy, see [Strategy for migrating from contracts to entitlements](../administer/contract-to-entitlement-migration.md).
+For information on the migration strategy, go to [Strategy for migrating from contracts to entitlements](../administer/contract-to-entitlement-migration.md).

 ## Standard SLAs in Dynamics 365 Customer Service are deprecated

 Standard service-level agreements (SLA Type field is set to Standard) are deprecated and will be removed in a future major release.
 Standard SLAs are replaced by enhanced SLAs.
-More information: [Enhanced service level agreements](/previous-versions/dynamicscrm-2016/administering-dynamics-365/dn887187(v=crm.8))
+Learn more at [Enhanced service level agreements](/previous-versions/dynamicscrm-2016/administering-dynamics-365/dn887187(v=crm.8)).

 ## Customer Service Insights standalone app is deprecated